Our list includes free apps, paid apps with a free trial, and paid apps that are 110% worth the investment.

 Best Self-Care Apps That Earn You Money

-Achievement is a free app that you can sync with your Apple Health, Apple Watch, FitBit, Garmin, MapMyRun, Strava, and more!
+Evidation (formerly known as Achievement) is a free app that you can sync with your Apple Health, Apple Watch, FitBit, Garmin, MapMyRun, Strava, and more!
 We think this is the best free self-care app because it gets you fit physically and financially.
+In the year or so we’ve been using it, we’ve earned around $50.

 As you perform healthy actions throughout the day (walking, tracking heart rate, exercising, and so forth) you earn up to 80 daily points.
 For every 10,000 points you earn, you get paid $10 via Paypal or donate it to charity.